sctg-development/vite-react-heroui-auth0-template/README.md

 git clone https://github.com/sctg-development/vite-react-heroui-template.git
 ```

+### Manual chunk splitting

+In the `vite.config.ts` file, all `@heroui` packages are manually split into a separate chunk.
+This is done to reduce the size of the main bundle.
+You can remove this configuration if you don't want to split the packages.

 ### Install dependencies

 You can use one of them `npm`, `yarn`, `pnpm`, `bun`, Example using `npm`: